carrierwaveuploader/carrierwave-mongoid/README.md

     gem install carrierwave-mongoid

-Require it in you code:
+Require it in your code:

     require 'carrierwave/mongoid'

-In Rails, add it to your Gemfile:
+Or, in Rails you can add it to your Gemfile:

     gem 'carrierwave-mongoid', :require => 'carrierwave/mongoid'